Style line layers

 1. Follow the steps in the Style layers workflow.

-The 2D Types pane appears with the Mapped Attribute box displaying the specified attribute.
+The 2D Types pane appears with the Mapped Attribute box displaying the chosen expression or attribute.

 2. Modify the Attribute Values list.